Consumer Rights Act 2015: Unfair terms

-Section 71 places a duty on the court to consider the fairness of contractual terms even where neither party raises the issue.
+Section 71, reflecting existing European Union case law, places a duty on the court to consider the fairness of contractual terms, if there is enough information to make this feasible, even where none of the parties raises the issue.
+The relevant cases heard by the European Court of Justice are case C-168/05 (Mostaza Claro, 2006), case C-243/08 (Pannon 2009), and case C-137/08 (VB Penzugyi v Schneider, 2010).

 Part 3

 Competition law

 Schedule 8 amends the Competition Act 1998 and greatly expands the jurisdiction of the Competition Appeal Tribunal, to the extent that it now has similar powers to the High Court.
 The Act also now provides for collective proceedings, a form of class action, on an 'opt-out' basis on top of the present 'opt-in' system.
 There is also now a statutory scheme of voluntary redress in competition law, a form of ADR.

 Duty of letting agents to publicise fees

 Letting agents are under a duty to display a list of fees in each of their offices in a prominent position.
 Such a list must include: